 Who Is At Risk?

-Anyone in lower Manhattan at the time of the Twin Towers collapsing was at risk of asbestos exposure.
-The groups of people in this are consisted of first responders, survivors and residents.
+Anyone in lower Manhattan when the Twin Towers collapsed was at risk of asbestos exposure.
+This group is at risk of developing mesothelioma and other asbestos-related diseases:

-First responders are the heroes who were active in the rescue effort following the collapse of the twin towers.
-These people include firefighters, emergency workers, police and even some private citizens.
+First responders are the heroes who ran towards the mayhem and helped save many American lives following the attacks.
+These brave people include firefighters, emergency workers, police and some private citizens.

 9/11 Victim Compensation Fund

 The James Zadroga 9/11 Health and Compensation Act was signed into law in 2011 to help the victims of exposure to the toxins released on 9/11.
-The act pays tribute to James Zadroga, the first 9/11 responder to die from an exposure related illness.
-The act was approved for five years and will hopefully be renewed to continue helping 9/11 first responders and survivors who may develop an exposure-related illness in the future.
+The act pays tribute to James Zadroga, the first 9/11 responder to die from an exposure-related illness.
+The act was initially approved for five years.